 Muscle & Joint Pain

 Have you tried many other treatments like physiotherapy or chiropractic but not completely achieved the full recovery you want?
-Here at Dynamic Regenerative Medicine, we may have a solution for you.
+Here at Dynamic Regenerative Medicine, we may have just the solution for you.

-Dynamic Regenerative Medicine has a fantastic reputation within the treatment of pain and sports injuries in Solihull & Birmingham and has gained this reputation from helping many patients get back on their feet.
+Dynamic Regenerative Medicine has a fantastic reputation within the treatment of pain and sports injuries in Solihull & Birmingham and has gained this reputation from helping many patients from all over the UK get back on their feet.

-Here at our sports injury clinic in Solihull, we are offering and providing state-of-the-art specialist non-surgical treatments including treatments in regenerative medicine.
-It is our aim here at Dynamic Regenerative Medicine to get you back to full fitness
+Here at our sports injury clinic in Solihull, we are offering and providing state-of-the-art specialist non-surgical treatments including treatments used in regenerative medicine.
+It is our aim here at Dynamic Regenerative Medicine to get you back to full fitness.

-Here at Dynamic Regenerative Medicine, we can inject with a P-PRP (platelet-rich plasma) and high-quality hyaluronic acid (HA) into an injured joint or tissue to speed up recovery and to restore the normal balance of biological tissue.
-This effect of the P-PRP and hyaluronic acid injection means that it can decrease pain and stiffness and improve functional strength lost from injury.
+Here at Dynamic Regenerative Medicine, we can provide specialist regenerative injection treatments in Pure-PRP (platelet-rich plasma), high-quality hyaluronic acid (HA), and cell micro-graft transfer, alongside common anti-inflammatory injections if required.
+These popular regenerative treatments are used for joint or tissue injuries and conditions to speed up recovery and to restore the normal balance of biological tissue.
+The effects of the P-PRP and hyaluronic acid injections means that we can aim to decrease pain and stiffness and improve functional strength lost from injury.

 Our philosophy is on joint preservation and joint health, not waiting until it is too late and then having to settle for surgery.
-Dynamic Regenerative Medicine are members of the IACR (International Association of Cartilage Repair) & the BKS (Biological Knee Society) and believe in catching joint problems early.
+Dynamic Regenerative Medicine is a member of the IACR (International Association of Cartilage Restoration and Repair) & the BKS (Biological Knee Society) and here we believe in catching joint problems early.

 The use of platelet-rich plasma (PRP) injections in the treatment of musculoskeletal conditions has become more prevalent in recent years.
-Current literature has demonstrated that PRP injections are safe and can potentially accelerate the soft tissue healing process.
+Current literature has demonstrated that PRP injections are safe and can have the potential to accelerate the soft tissue healing process.